-In many cases, you will need to make suitable arrangements to administer first aid; to preserve life or minimise the consequences of injury or illness until professional medical help can be obtained.
-It will also be needed to treat minor injuries, where these occur.
+In most cases, you will need to make suitable arrangements to provide first-aid in these circumstances.
+This will be to preserve life or minimise the consequences of an injury or illness until help from a medical practitioner or nurse can be obtained.
+It will also be needed to treat minor injuries where these occur.